pedulli/verifybot/README.md

 	- Save OAuth Client
 3. Copy your Client ID into `GOOGLE_CLIENT_ID`, and copy your secret into `GOOGLE_CLIENT_SECRET`

-## Running it
+## Starting Up
-Run the following command, and then you should be good to go.
+Run the following command to start the bot
 ```bash
 bun start
 ```

-## Using it
-Use the slash command `/place verification` to get the verification message
+And then use the command `/admin place verification` to send a verification button that users can use

 # Other things of note
 - Delete the `data.db` file to reset the database